 |Latest Quarterly Validation Report||Product info||Current Processor Version|

-The graph below shows up-to-date time series of the difference between TROPOMI and NDACC ZSL-DOAS stratospheric NO2 column.Vertical markers (black solid, dashed, and dotted lines) indicate major events, respectively: the TROPOMI processor switch from version 1.2.2 to 1.3.0 in March 2019, the activation of the finer horizontal resolution of TROPOMI in August 2019, and the processor switch to 1.4.0 in December 2020. (© Update April 6, 2021, of Verhoelst et al., AMT 2021).
+The graph below shows up-to-date time series of the difference between TROPOMI and NDACC ZSL-DOAS stratospheric NO2 column.Vertical markers (black solid, white dashed, black dotted and black dashed lines) indicate major events, respectively: the TROPOMI processor switch from version 1.2.2 to 1.3.0 in March 2019, the activation of the finer horizontal resolution of TROPOMI in August 2019, the processor switch to 1.4.0 in December 2020 and the processor switch to 2.2.0 in July 2021. (© Update April 6, 2021, of Verhoelst et al., AMT 2021).
 Stations are ordered by latitude.

 The graph below shows up-to-date time series of the difference between TROPOMI and NDACC MAX-DOAS tropospheric NO2 column.
-Vertical markers (black solid, dashed, and dotted lines) indicate major events, respectively: the TROPOMI processor switch from version 1.2.2 to 1.3.0 in March 2019, the activation of the finer horizontal resolution of TROPOMI in August 2019, and the switch to processor version 1.4.0 in December 2020. (© Update April 6, 2021, of Verhoelst et al., AMT 2021).
+Vertical markers (black solid, white dashed, black dotted and black dashed lines) indicate major events, respectively: the TROPOMI processor switch from version 1.2.2 to 1.3.0 in March 2019, the activation of the finer horizontal resolution of TROPOMI in August 2019, the processor switch to 1.4.0 in December 2020 and the processor switch to 2.2.0 in July 2021. (© Update April 6, 2021, of Verhoelst et al., AMT 2021).
 Stations are ordered by median tropospheric column value.

 The graph below show up-to-date time series of the difference between TROPOMI and PGN/Pandora total NO2 column data.
-Vertical markers (black solid, dashed, and dotted lines) indicate major events, respectively: the TROPOMI processor switch from version 1.2.2 to 1.3.0 in March 2019, the activation of the finer horizontal resolution of TROPOMI in August 2019, and the switch to processor version 1.4.0 in December 2020. (© Update April 6, 2021, of Verhoelst et al., AMT 2021).
+Vertical markers (black solid, white dashed, black dotted and black dashed lines) indicate major events, respectively: the TROPOMI processor switch from version 1.2.2 to 1.3.0 in March 2019, the activation of the finer horizontal resolution of TROPOMI in August 2019, the processor switch to 1.4.0 in December 2020 and the processor switch to 2.2.0 in July 2021. (© Update April 6, 2021, of Verhoelst et al., AMT 2021).
 Stations are ordered by median total column.

 The retrieval of Sentinel-5p TROPOMI NO2 data involves the successive determination of three geophysical quantities: the stratospheric, tropospheric and total column amount of NO2.
 These three quantities are validated as follows: